SeldonIO/seldon-core/docs-gb/getting-started/kubernetes-installation/README.md

 ## Prerequisites

-### A running Kubernetes Cluster

-You will need a running Kubernetes cluster or can create a local KinD one for testing via [Ansible](ansible.md).
+* Ensure that the version of the Kubernetes cluster is v1.27 or later.
+You can create a [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) cluster on your local computer for testing with [Ansible](ansible.md).

 ### Install Ecosystem Components